It’s traditional in many countries in the west to play tricks on people on April 1st.

 Happy April Fool’s Day!

 This article was posted on Tuesday, March 28th, 2006 at 7:16 pm and is filed under April Fool's Day, Countries & Cultures, English, France, French, Holidays Around the World, Julius Caesar, Languages, People, Poisson d'avril, United Kingdom, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “The History of April Fool’s Day”